CIS-Fall-2022/project-cis_4339_project_12/backend/README.md

 # TODO:

-- Create delete endpoints for all collections
+- Create DELETE endpoints for all collections
-- Create CRUD endpoints for the organization collection
+- ~~Create CRUD endpoints for the organization collection~~
+- Finish adding response/requests for organizationData end points along with error codes and field descriptions

 # Overview - CIS4339 Data Platform Project (Backend)
 On the backend, [Mongoose ODM](https://www.mongodb.com/developer/languages/javascript/mongoose-versus-nodejs-driver/) is used as a schema validation layer in order to allow documents to have the same structure for a particular collection.[Express](http://expressjs.com/en/guide/using-middleware.html) serves as the middleware between the MongoDB database and the API built using [NodeJS](https://nodejs.org/en/docs/).